eventhorizn/spotify-clone/README.md

 1. Refactoring
    - Remove jquery
+   - Move new pages (artist, search, your music, profile) to refactor design
 1. Progress green hover needs work, maybe up an element
    - Also needs to work when mouse down, sliding
 1. Left Nav